Serotonin Vs Dopamine: Impacts On Brain And Mental Health

 Practicing meditation or other relaxation techniques may increase serotonin production.
 By calming the mind and promoting relaxation, individuals can support their brain's ability to produce serotonin and improve their overall mood.

-Dopamine, serotonin, and mental health
+Dopamine and serotonin: impact on mental health

 Dopamine and serotonin are two essential neurotransmitters that significantly impact mental health.
 Both chemical messengers in the brain control mood, motivation, and overall well-being.
 When dopamine and serotonin levels are well-balanced, individuals are more likely to experience emotional stability, happiness, and satisfaction in their daily lives.